averms/vewrapper/README.md

 ## Usage

 All virtual environments are stored in `$VENV_HOME` folder.
-There is no default, you need to export a `VENV_HOME` variable _before_ sourcing the script.
+There is no default, you need to export a `VENV_HOME` variable before sourcing the script.
 It needs to be an absolute path (not symlinked), and it **can't end with a slash.** A good example would be:
 ```
 export VENV_HOME="$HOME/.local/venv"
 ```
 By default, the script uses [`trash-cli`](https://github.com/sindresorhus/trash-cli) to remove venvs.
-This can be changed by editing the `VW_RM` variable.
+This can be changed by editing the `VENV_rm` variable.

 ### Commands